 You’re strolling through the aisles of the store and right alongside the toothpaste, brushes, and floss is a mystifying range of products.
 Strips, trays, tubes of gel, pens, and wands – every single one of them promising a Hollywood smile.

-But you are probably wondering if should you buy one of these products.
-I can’t really blame you for being tempted to.
+But you are probably wondering if you should buy one of these products.
+I can’t really blame you for being tempted.
 Advertising gets the best of us all sometimes.

 Are you confused?

 You might be confused as to what tooth whitening product to buy because you’ve bought into the hype before and didn’t get the results you expected.
 Even worse, you bought it and it made your teeth and gums sensitive and painful.

 But today we’re going to explore a natural alternative, one that very well may finally whiten your teeth without compromising your gum health and your budget.
 I’m going to tell you how to whiten your teeth with coconut oil.
 And answer the most common questions I’ve received along the way.

 Coconut oil has emerged as an absolute must-have for just about every healing remedy and beauty ritual imaginable.
 Hair, teeth, nails, skin, and more have benefitted from the use of coconut oil.